boostercloud/booster/docs/README.md

 #### Events naming convention

 As with commands, you can name events in any way you want, depending on your application's domain.
-Though, we recommend you to choose short sentences written in past tense because events are facts that have happened and can't be changed.
+However, we recommend you to choose short sentences written in past tense because events are facts that have happened and can't be changed.
 Some event names would be:

 - ProductCreated
 - ProductUpdated